Financial Statement Analysis Limitations

 - Arrive at projections

 From the above, it is clear that the results of financial statement analysis also depend on the assumptions made.
-Assumptions are personal and depend on the person making it and hence it might differ from person to person.
-And this renders the financial statement analysis it vulnerable to incorrect or unreasonable results.
+Assumptions are personal and depend on the person making it, and hence it might differ from person to person.
+And this renders the financial statement analysis is vulnerable to incorrect or unreasonable results.

 #4 – Timeliness/Relevance

-As is with every data, report or analysis, a financial statement analysis as well as a limited shelf life.
+Like every data, report, or analysis, a financial statement analysis has a limited shelf life.
 Since we live in a dynamic world, coupled with the wonders of the internet, things change so fast today.
-And in order for an analysis to be effective, it also has to be made and consumed in a timely manner, after which it loses it’s worth.
+And for an analysis to be effective, it also has to be made and consumed on time, after which it loses it’s worth.

-Analyses are made based on certain situations that exist at the time of making the analysis.
+Analyses are made based on particular situations that exist at the time of making the analysis.
 And if those situations change, the analysis will have less or no relevance.
-If a reader/prospective investor gets hold of analysis at such a time, s/he might end up taking the wrong decision.
+If a reader/prospective investor gets hold of analysis at such a time, s/he might end up making the wrong decision.